-Each housing applicant shall be provided with a copy of either the Notice to Houston Housing Authority Public Housing Applicants and Residents Regarding Reasonable Accommodations or the Notice to Houston Housing Authority Housing Choice Voucher Program Applicants and Participants Regarding Reasonable Accommodations.
+Each housing applicant shall be provided with a copy of either the Notice to Houston Housing Authority Public Housing Applicants and Residents Regarding Reasonable Accommodations Regarding Reasonable Accommodations.
 These notices shall be posted at all times at the public housing developments and at the Housing Authority's Main Administrative Office.